truenas/middleware/docs/userguide/index.rst

 back to a specific time or, if there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval (e.g. within 15 minutes of the data loss).
 Snapshots are stored locally but can also be replicated to a remote ZFS pool.
 During replication, ZFS does not do a byte-for-byte copy but instead converts a snapshot into a stream of data.
-This design means that the ZFS pool on the receiving end does not need to be identical and can use a different ZFS RAID level, volume size, compression settings, etc.
+This design means that the ZFS pool on the receiving end does not need to be identical and can use a different RAIDZ level, volume size, compression settings, etc.

 **ZFS boot environments provide a method for recovering from a failed upgrade**.
 Beginning with FreeNAS® version 9.3, a snapshot of the dataset the operating system resides on is automatically taken before an upgrade or a system configuration change.
 This saved boot environment is automatically added to the GRUB